 Many of these recommendations now come from a social media influencer, an online review, or a satisfied customer sharing their great experience.
 When done correctly, it can have massive consequences.

-Here are a few word-of-mouth marketing examples:
+Here are a few examples of word-of-mouth marketing:

 - An influencer uses your product and shares it with their followers.